AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ## Calendar {#calendar}

-In the Calendar tab, connect your (Outlook or Gmail) calendar to Dynamic Chat so site visitors can schedule appointments with your agents.
+In the Calendar tab, connect your (Outlook or Gmail) calendar for use in appointment scheduling in the chatbot.
+Once a user’s calendar is connected to Dynamic Chat, that user will be added to the queue and their calendar will be available for website visitors to schedule appointments on.

+You can also customize the body of the invite EMAIL? that is sent to the visitor when they schedule an appointment on the user’s calendar.

 ## Meetings {#meetings}

-The Meetings tab is where you'll see the status of all the meetings your agents have scheduled via Dynamic Chat, as well as other related details.
+This is where you'll see all of the appointments that have been scheduled by website visitors through your various Dialogues.
+Here you’ll find the email address of the lead that booked the appointment, which agent they booked the appointment with, when the appointment is scheduled to occur, and whether the meeting has happened or not.

 PICC?

 ## Routing {#routing}

-Routing shows you the order in which agents are assigned meetings, as well as total meetings to date (per agent).
-Meetings go round robin style, so if you have five agents and agent three took the last meeting, agent four will get the next one, followed by five, then back to agent one.
+This is where you can see a list of all of the agents that have connected their calendars as well as what order they will be presented to website visitors Meetings go round robin style, so if you have five agents and agent three took the last meeting, agent four will get the next one, followed by five, then back to agent one.

+## FAQ {#faq}

+----------ANY YESES?
+LOL----------

+**Can chatbot be styled with CSS?**

+The chatbot cannot be styled with CSS at this time.

+**Can I use custom font options?**

+Only the preset font options are available at this time.

+**Does Dynamic Chat allow for live chat?**

+No, only pre-determined responses.

+**Do you support AI/NLP functionality?**

+We do not support AI/NLP functionality.

+**Does Dynamic Chat offer any languages besides English?**

+Not at this time.